 The Anne with an E revival campaign continues to march on in 2021 with the main petition now surpassing 1.5 million signatures.
 It continues to hold the accolade of being the largest revival campaigns ever in Netflix’s history.
 Here’s a look back at the campaign to revive Anne with an E and what you can do to help.

 The final season was released on Netflix back in January 2020 and while it still left a lot to cover in future seasons, both CBC and Netflix failed to renew for a fourth season.

-The heartfelt Netflix co-production with Canadian state broadcaster CBC has been a fan-favorite.
-The first season released back in March 2017 and adapts the classic Lucy Maud Montgomery novels.
+The feel-good Netflix co-production with Canadian state broadcaster CBC has been a fan-favorite.
+The first season was released back in March 2017 and adapts the classic Lucy Maud Montgomery novels.
 The series just celebrated its third anniversary with showrunner Moira Walley-Beckett celebrating saying:

 “Anne Nation you are the sweetest!
 Thank you for remembering that 3 years ago today #AnnEwithanE aired for the very first time.
 It means so much to me that you remembered and are celebrating it!”